Kavya552234/City-Scale-Retrofitting-Analysis-/README.md

 # Understanding Building Energy Retrofitting

-# Building Energy Fundamentals
+## Building Energy Fundamentals

 Before beginning the practical implementation, the initial phase of the internship focused on understanding the theoretical principles of building energy systems, energy-efficient design, and urban retrofitting.

-These concepts provided the engineering foundation required for preparing Urban Building Energy Modeling (UBEM) datasets and performing city-scale energy simulations.
+These concepts provided the engineering foundation required for preparing Urban Building Energy Modeling (UBEM) datasets and performing city-scale building energy simulations.

-The following topics were studied:
+The following topics were studied.

+---

 ## Building Energy Consumption